a-w-s/GNURadio-SBHS-Python/README.md

 Pre-Requisites
 ==============

-This package requires that gnuradio-core, python, matplotlib, hal, wxpython, numpy and pylab is already installed.
+This package requires that gnuradio-core, python, matplotlib, hal, wxpython, numpy is already installed.
 It also depends on some GNU Radio pre-requisites, such as Boost, Python2.6-dev and Cppunit.

 For a complete list of Pre-requisites visit: http://gnuradio.org/redmine/wiki/gnuradio/BuildGuide